 Do your research.
 Don’t get sucked in by marketing gimmicks or the promise of a deal that sounds too good to be true.
 Take your time to research a platform’s credentials before opening an account and especially before depositing any funds.

 Recognise the warning signs.
 Make sure you recognise the red flags that could indicate an exchange is not entirely above board.
 For example, if there’s no information about the company behind the exchange or where it is headquartered, proceed with caution.
 Similarly, if other users report lengthy withdrawal delays or claim the exchange has engaged in any other questionable activities, you may be better off steering clear of that particular platform.

 Check the address.
 One final tip: whenever you visit an exchange website, check that its address begins with “https” rather than just “http”.
 This means that all communications between your browser and the exchange are secure and encrypted.

 Only use established exchanges.
 Let other people take the risk of trading on new and untested exchanges.
 You’ll sleep a lot better at night if you know you’re dealing with an established platform with a good reputation.

 For more info on how to stay safe when buying and selling cryptocurrency, check out our guide to bitcoin scams.

 Not all crypto exchanges are created equal, and not all crypto buyers and sellers have the same trading needs.
 The best exchange for one person might not necessarily be the right choice for someone else, so it’s essential that you do your own research.

-Check out our reviews of a range of leading cryptocurrency exchanges in Singapore and around the world.
-Compare the features, fees, and pros and cons of each exchange and consider how they align with your trading requirements.
+Check out our reviews on a range of leading cryptocurrency exchanges in Singapore and around the world.
+Compare the features, fees and pros and cons of each Bitcoin exchange and consider how they align with your trading requirements.